StuckiSimon/ar-streaming/signalling-server/README.md

 ## Deploy

-The signalling server is deployed on heroku.
+The signalling server is deployed on heroku (`wss://vt1-signalling-server.herokuapp.com`).

 To setup heroku once locally, the remote has to be configured using: